pixeldesu/misairu/README.md

 ## License

-mediaEvents is licensed under the aGPL v3 license
+mediaEvents is licensed under the MIT license